 The group rallied on South Plank Road outside of the Danskammer office even as the rain showed no sign of stopping, last Thursday.

 Santosh Nandabalan of Food & Water Watch explained that the town hall event was announced two weeks ago.
-The town hall ran into scheduling issues and miscommunications.
+Santosh said that the town hall ran into scheduling issues and miscommunications.
 It was initially public but Thursday’s town hall session was a private event.

 “This isn’t transparent of Danskammer,” said Nandabalan.